Deputy Vice-President, Indigenous Engagement and BHP Chair of Indigenous Engagement

 His recent national and international publications and outcomes have influenced national and state policies, in particular, national pandemic planning.
 His latest research published in the Nature journal will lead to novel vaccine development for new strains of influenza for global Indigenous populations.

-He is an Honorary Fellow of the Menzies School of Health (Charles Darwin University) and holds and Adjunct Professorships with the Menzies Health Institute Queensland (Griffith University).
+He is an Honorary Fellow of the Menzies School of Health (Charles Darwin University) and holds an Adjunct Professorship with the Menzies Health Institute Queensland (Griffith University).

 He has won $26M in grants in his career to date and is a recognised expert with the Academy of Sciences.
 He is regularly invited to peer review journal articles for a range of prestigious publications.